-The Company is party to employment agreements with its employees.
-These contracts contain clauses requiring additional payments to be made upon the occurrence of certain events such as change of control.
-The additional commitments total approximately \$135,000.
+The Company is party to two employment agreements.
+One of these contracts contain clauses requiring additional payments to be made upon the occurrence of certain events such as change of control.
+The additional commitments total approximately \$90,000.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.